 In addition to academic research, Jason provides commentary via LinkedIn on various issues that affect supply chain practitioners such as inventory levels, pricing dynamics, manufacturing output, and transportation activity.
 He regularly speaks at industry webinars regarding these topics.
 He is frequently quoted by news outlets including The Wall Street Journal, The Washington Post, Reuters, Journal of Commerce, FreightWaves, and Supply Chain Dive, amongst others.

+With regard to teaching, Jason teaches or has taught courses at the undergraduate, masters, and doctoral level.
 At the undergrad level, Jason teaches the case-based capstone supply chain management course and has also taught an upper-level transportation management elective.
-Jason has taught an online course concerning distribution fulfillment in the Masters of Science in Supply Chain Management program.
+He teaches a course on integrated logistics systems in the MBA program.
 At the doctoral level, he co-coordinates the introductory PhD seminar common to both the logistics and OSM doctoral programs.

 Jason has been recognized with multiple awards for research and teaching.
 He was recognized as the undergraduate faculty member who had the greatest impact on students based on the 2017 graduating senior survey.
 The website Poets & Quants has recognized him as one of the top 40 undergraduate professors in 2017.